-A purposive sample of 90 lactating women was recruited from the abovementioned hospitals (30 women were selected from Menoufia University Hospital, 21 women from Shebin El-Kom Teaching Hospital, 19 from Sirs-Elian Hospital, and 20 from Menouf Hospital) who met the inclusion criteria were selected, including Lactating mothers with cracked nipple did not start any treatment, free from any medical diseases which interfere with breastfeeding (infectious disease as active pulmonary tuberculosis), delivery of a viable healthy newborn (without cleft lip or cleft palate), accept to participate in the study and accept the follow-up contact after discharge from the hospital.
-The selected women were then randomly assigned into three groups (G1, G2, and G3).
-Each of the 90 women was asked to pick a piece of paper containing a number (1, 2, or 3).
-Those who selected number 1 were assigned to G1, those who selected number 2 were assigned to G2, and those who selected number 3 were assigned to G3.
-This technique was used to avoid sample contamination and bias
+A purposive sample of 60 lactating women was recruited from the abovementioned hospitals (22 women were selected from Menoufia University Hospital, 14 women from Shebin El-Kom Teaching Hospital, 12 from Sirs-Elian Hospital, and 12 from Menouf Hospital) who met the inclusion criteria were selected, including Lactating mothers with cracked nipple did not start any treatment, free from any medical diseases which interfere with breastfeeding (infectious disease as active pulmonary tuberculosis), delivery of a viable healthy newborn (without cleft lip or cleft palate), accept to participate in the study and accept the follow-up contact after discharge from the hospital.
+The cases were then randomly assigned (using a simple randomization technique) into two groups, according to a list of lactating women's names as women that had odd numbers in the list of student names were rolled in group A (peppermint water group).
+While women who had even numbers in the same list were rolled in group B (expressed breast milk group).
+This technique avoided sample contamination and bias.